McCoyGroup/RynLib/README.md

 ## MPI

-Working with MPI is also a little subtle and requires that you have first gotten a container built.
+Working with MPI can also be a little subtle.

-In this case, there are two variables you can set on the config, `mpi_version` and `mpi_implementation`.
+In this case, there are two variables you can set in the Dockerfile/Singularity definition file, `mpi_version` and `mpi_implementation`.
 These both have to be aligned with the environment you're working on.

 For instance, on Hyak the default is to use OpenMPI v3.1.4 and so you need to set `mpi_version=3.1.4` and `mpi_implementation=ompi`.
 On NeRSC this is slightly different, as the `mpi_implementation=mpich`.

-By default, this has already been done for you, but it's worth keeping in mind in case you need to modify.
+By default, this has already been set up for you, but it's worth keeping in mind in case you need to modify.

 ## Setting up a Potential